mook-as/kubecf-docs/content/en/docs/Tutorials/deploy-kind.md

 1. the namespace property value is the same as cf-operator watchNamespace one

-Be aware that it takes a couple of minutes to see the pods showing up on the kubecf namespace and the installation process may take 20-25 minutes.
+Be aware that it takes a couple of minutes to see the pods showing up on the kubecf namespace and the installation process may take 20-25 minutes depending on your internet connection speed.

 Run the following command to watch the pods progress: